Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Evaluation

 Figure~\ref{fig:incorrect_gt} shows an incorrect \gt implementation (\CodeIn{validate\_date}) from \humaneval classified as having bad logic.
-The desired task is to check if the input date format is correct to the specification (\eg less than 31/30 days for certain months).
+The desired task is to check if the input date format is correct.
 We see that in the core logic, the conditions attempt to first check the \CodeIn{month} condition and then handle the corresponding \CodeIn{day} conditions.
 However, this is implemented incorrectly as ``\CodeIn{and}'' in Python\footnote{\url{https://docs.python.org/3/reference/expressions.html\#operator-precedence}} has higher precedence than ``\CodeIn{or}'', leading to the \gt function to check if \emph{either} conditions satisfies instead of the desired \emph{both} conditions must satisfy.
 This is exposed via our automatically generated test input of \CodeIn{12-31-1999} where the \gt implementation incorrectly labels this as not a valid date.
 Surprisingly this egregious error is not exposed by any of the base test inputs in \humaneval, further demonstrating the weakness and limited evaluation power of the original test inputs.